Christmas Past at Tyntesfield National Trust

 Created by Artist Ronnie Houselander-Cook with students of Weston College and the Tyntesfield Outdoors team

-Art and Fashion students have been exploring the history of the house, gardens and the Gibbs family.
-Gathering visual inspiration from Tyntesfield’s objects, artefacts, and greenery, the students have created a fantastical forest of Christmas trees where Victorian curiosities glint from the branches.
-The different emotions that Christmas can hold, from loneliness to joy, also find representation in this liminal space, which is neither outdoors nor indoors, but something magical in between!
+Art and Fashion students explored the history of the house, gardens and the Gibbs family.
+Gathering visual inspiration from Tyntesfield’s objects, artefacts, and greenery, the students created a fantastical forest of Christmas trees where Victorian curiosities glinted from the branches.
+The different emotions that Christmas can hold, from loneliness to joy, also found representation in this liminal space, which is neither outdoors nor indoors, but something magical in between!

-The Orangery will also be a home to a giant cardboard theatre created by Tyntesfield’s Outdoor Team – Victorian children would have created these and acted out their own stories or more traditional plays to entertain the family at Christmas.
+The Orangery was also home to a giant cardboard theatre created by Tyntesfield’s Outdoor Team – Victorian children would have created these and acted out their own stories or more traditional plays to entertain the family at Christmas.

 Step in the Christmas Brochure, designed by Sarah Dent: